vinisalazar/BioProv/paper/paper.md

 ## Classes

-BioProv implements several classes in order to model BWFs (hereafter highlighted in bold text).
+BioProv implements several classes (hereafter highlighted in bold text) in order to model BWFs.
 Its object-oriented design allows users to enjoy the flexibility of working with extendable Python objects, which are familiar to many frameworks.
 The four main classes are: